Indian shares post weekly loss as investors gauge domestic developments

-BENGALURU, July 9 (Reuters) - Indian shares posted their second weekly loss on Friday, struggling to break past recent peaks as investors assessed a host of developments, including a cabinet reshuffle and results from software services giant Tata Consultancy Services (TCS.NS).
+BENGALURU, July 9 (Reuters) - Indian shares posted their second weekly loss on Friday, struggling to break past recent peaks as investors assessed a host of developments, including a cabinet reshuffle and results from software services giant Tata Consultancy Services.

 Since hitting record highs on the back of positive triggers such as declining COVID-19 cases, easing of restrictions and a surge in vaccinations, markets have struggled for momentum this week and the last.